Updated 2nd December 2022 to reflect the change from SQL Server 2019 to SQL Server 2022

 - Create the same credential on Azure Managed Instance like the first step.

 - Issue a restore file list only to confirm you can communicate with the BAK file(s).

 - Issue a restore from URL command stating the URL location.

 - Post checks on Database.

 Now is the time to move off your SQL Server 2012 platform.
 From reading this article hopefully, you can see that analysis needs to be conducted before you begin anything.
-Then you need to decide which option best suits your modernisation project, will it be an on-premises upgrade to SQL Server 2019 or will you take the opportunity to move to Azure and use one of its many options that are available to you.
+Then you need to decide which option best suits your modernisation project, will it be an on-premises upgrade to SQL Server 2022 or will you take the opportunity to move to Azure and use one of the many options that are available to you?